announcement-icon

 Their priorities were clear:

-• Granularity and Accuracy: Capture both dense and dispersed retail clusters.
+• Granularity and accuracy: Capture both dense and dispersed retail clusters.

-• Benchmarking Capability: Align third-party data with internal datasets already available from FMCG partners.
+• Benchmarking capability: Align third-party data with internal datasets already available from FMCG partners.

-• Fast Turnaround: Delivery within a strict three-week deadline to meet their own project commitments.
+• Fast turnaround: Delivery within a strict three-week deadline to meet their own project commitments.

 The problems